Hopkins School: Athletics

 Hopkins' athletics function under a trimester system, with students taking an athletic for each of the fall, winter, and spring seasons.
 Students may choose to participate in a team sport if they make the team, an intramural sport, or an independent sport where the student participates in a school-approved athletic activity such as martial arts lessons.
 Seniors may also take one season off and not take any athletic for that season.
 Sports offered at Hopkins vary depending on the season and include cross country, soccer, water polo, downhill skiing, crew, football, field hockey, volleyball, basketball, fencing, track (both outdoor and indoor), swimming/diving, wrestling, squash, golf, lacrosse, tennis, baseball, and softball.
 Hopkins is a member of the New England Preparatory School Athletic Council and the Fairchester Athletic Association.
 Hopkins competes with many other private and boarding schools throughout New England and the northeast.

-Notable alumni

-Due to the age of the school, it is unclear as to what year some of its alumni graduated.
-Those whose class is unknown, or assumed, are noted as such.